shunjikonishi/api-first-spec/README.md

   }
 ```

-If the corresponde parameter is in deep object, you can specify its name by dot separated name.
+If the correspond parameter is in deep object, you can specify its name by dot separated name.
 Or single name applied to each parameters.

 In above example, "id" rule is applied to "list.id" and "list.company.id".